Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Method

 to list the parameters specified in the model.
-In addition, as demonstrated in Table \ref{tbl:traj_summary}, there may exist additional growth coefficients in LGCMs, such as the coefficient $b$ in the negative exponential trajectory, $c$ in the Jenss-Bayley growth curve, and $\gamma$ in the bilinear spline function.
-These additional growth coefficients also need to be estimated in the proposed model.
+Additionally, as demonstrated in Table \ref{tbl:traj_summary}, there may exist additional growth coefficients in LGCMs, such as the coefficient $b$ in the negative exponential trajectory, $c$ in the Jenss-Bayley growth curve, and $\gamma$ in the bilinear spline function.
+These additional growth coefficients also need to be estimated in the proposed models.

-In the study, the full information maximum likelihood (FIML) technique was used to estimate the proposed LGCMs with a decomposed TVC to account for the heterogeneity of individual contributions to the likelihood.
-We use the R package \textit{OpenMx} with the optimizer CSOLNP \citep{OpenMx2016package, Pritikin2015OpenMx, Hunter2018OpenMx, User2020OpenMx} to build the proposed models.
+In this study, the full information maximum likelihood (FIML) technique (i.e., the MLE in the statistical literature) was used to estimate the proposed LGCMs with a decomposed TVC to account for the heterogeneity of individual contributions to the likelihood.
+We used the R package \textit{OpenMx} with the optimizer CSOLNP \citep{OpenMx2016package, Pritikin2015OpenMx, Hunter2018OpenMx, User2020OpenMx} to build the proposed models.
 We provide \textit{OpenMx} code in the online appendix (\url{https://github.com/xxxx}) (code will be uploaded upon acceptance) to demonstrate how to employ the proposed novel specification.
 The proposed LGCMs with a decomposed TVC can also be fit using other SEM software such as \textit{Mplus 8}.
 We also provide the corresponding code on the GitHub website for researchers interested in using it.